-Task Objectives Dates Public open day/focus group meetings with key stakeholder groups To discuss potential impacts of the project and findings of the studies.
-Key stakeholder groups will be identified based on findings of specialist studies and interest from stakeholders and include groups that might be significantly affected by the project as well as local and regional authorities.
-Before and/or after the release of the EIA Report for public comment Finalise EIA Report To present the findings of the EIA process and incorporate stakeholder comment in the final report which provides DEA with information for decision-making.
+Task Objectives Dates groups stakeholders and include groups that might be significantly affected by the project as well as local and regional authorities. comment Finalise EIA Report To present the findings of the EIA process and incorporate stakeholder comment in the final report which provides DEA with information for decision-making.
 Impact Assessment Phase